ASLA

 3rd Degree Assault (Assault 3)

 A crime that would normally be punished as an Assault 4 will be punished as an Assault in the Third Degree if the alleged harm was caused to a person while performing certain occupations (law enforcement, transit operator, hospital staff, court employee, firefighter).
-This charge is commonly filed when there are allegations of assault on a police officer during an arrest.
+Assault 3 is commonly filed when there are allegations of assault on a police officer during an arrest.

 Third Degree Assault is a Class C felony in WA State and can result in jail time of up to 5 years and fines up to $10,000.
 If you are a first-time offender and there is not an enhanced penalty for using a deadly weapon, the standard jail sentence will likely be between 1 and 3 months.
 Community service or electronic home monitoring can sometimes be allowed instead of jail time.
 A conviction for Assault 3 will result in a loss of gun rights.